rflandau/Orv/implementations/slims/DESIGN.md

 ### Design Process

 Errno was a relatively late addition and required a fair amount of refactoring.
 Originally, FAULTs were intended to be opaque, carrying only a "reason" string.
 This, however, made unit testing less precise and I figured that if I would get use out of error numbers, so could others.

+# Bifurcated Sending and Receiving in VKs

+This was not a conscious choice and I didn't really realize it until implementing MERGEs.

+It would likely make more sense to:

+1) collapse all communications for a given VK to a single port, like how most processes operate.

+or

+2) bind a second port at start up to use for unprompted writes rather than creating a new client each time.